 INTERLOCKING THE FINGERS

 Interlocking the fingers of both hands, and then squeezing the fingers together, is a type of reflexology session on the hands.
 One can put the hands together with palms facing one another, and then put the hands together with palms facing outward and the backs of the hands touching each other.

 This is done commonly by people, almost unconsciously.
 While holding this hand position, one can easily apply pressure to certain reflex points on the sides of the fingers by squeezing the fingers together.
 This is very safe, as far as I know, and can be quite relaxing as long as one keeps breathing through it.

 The most relaxing is often to interlock the fingers when the hands are back to back, meaning the backs of the hands are touching each other, not the front.
 Another relaxing position is to begin with the hands back to back and then interlock all the knuckles that are closest to the hand.

-Pulling or ÒpoppingÓ the toes, in particular, should be part of a complete reflexology session.
+“Popping” or pushing down the toes toward the ground should be part of a complete reflexology session.
 It is relaxing and helps clear the energy flow through the joints of the feet, and perhaps the hands.

-How to pull or pop a toe or finger correctly.
+How to “pop” a toe or finger correctly.
 To do this properly without injuring oneself, first take hold of a toe or finger firmly, holding it on the sides or the top and bottom with several fingers.
 Then pull the toe or finger slightly away from the foot or hand, and then quickly bend it downward.